Other pages in this section

 8 ways to look after your bladder and help prevent incontinence:

-- Drink 3 – 4 pints (1.5 – 2 litres) of fluid a day, more in hot temperatures or if exercising.
-Do check first whether any medication you are on may be affected by fluid intake levels.
+- Drink 3 – 4 pints (1.5 – 2 litres) of fluid a day - more in hot temperatures or if exercising.
+Check first, though, whether any medication you are on may be affected by how much you drink

-- Exercise regularly – it has been reported that older women who walk regularly are less likely to be incontinent.
-However, some very strenuous exercise can aggravate symptoms of incontinence e.g. weight lifting.
+- Exercise regularly – it has been reported that older people who walk regularly are less likely to be incontinent.
+However, some very strenuous exercise (such as weight lifting) can actually aggravate symptoms of incontinence

-- Regular pelvic floor exercises can help women to keep the pelvic floor muscles strong which will help to avoid stress incontinence.
+- Regular pelvic floor exercises (for men as well as women!) can help to keep the pelvic floor muscles strong which will help to avoid stress incontinence